lyov91/commit/README.md

 …or import code from another repository
 You can initialize this repository with code from a Subversion, Mercurial, or TFS project.

 Import code

+one two three
+seven eight one eight three
+thirteen fourteen fifteen

+ sixteen seventeen eighteen seven sixteen seventeen eighteen
+        twenty seven
+one 504 one
+one 503 one
+one     504     one
+one     504 one
+#comment UP
+twentyseven
+        #comment down
+twenty1
+twenty3
+twenty5
+twenty7